 Right Details Right of access personal data Individuals have the right to access and request copies of their personal data.
-Right to request Allows individuals to have their personal data rectified (if in a complete).
+Right to request rectification Allows individuals to have their personal data rectified (if inaccurate) or completed (if it is incomplete).
 Right to request erasure or deletion of data The right of individuals to request erasure of their personal data, without undue delays.
 Despite being an absolute right, there are specific circumstances where this right is not mandatory.
 Right to impose a restriction on processing Empowers the individuals to limit personal data processing and introduce restrictions on processing of their data.
 Right to data portability Individuals must be able to receive their personal data in an organized, commonly used machine-readable form.
 Right to object to the processing It is related with automated and mechanical decision-making and profiling.
 Individuals can object to having those decisions made about them by means of such processing frameworks.